A Methodology for Process Design Kit Re-Centering Using TCAD and Experimental Data for Cryogenic Temperatures: TCAD Deck Calibration for TT Transistor

 \section{TCAD Deck Calibration for TT Transistor}

 The initial step in the PDK Re-Centering process is the creation of a TCAD deck, starting with the generation of a TCAD device structure of the typical-typical (TT) transistor, considering the room temperature PDK data (SPICE model generated).
-The structure is created using process simulations\cite{SentaurusProcess}), and device simulations are performed under the drift-diffusion formalism\cite{SentaurusManual22}.
-This step includes device simulations the adjustments of the doping profiles and the transistor structure to match the electrostatic behavior of the TT transistors, which includes the threshold voltage (\vt), the Subthreshold Slope (SS), the Drain Induced Barrier Lowering (DIBL) at different bias conditions and their dependence on the transistor dimensions.
+The structure is created using process simulations\cite{SentaurusProcess}), and device simulations are performed under the drift-diffusion formalism\cite{SentaurusManual22} with Fermi-Dirac carrier statistics..
+This step includes device simulations along with the adjustments of the doping profiles and the transistor structure to match the electrostatic behavior of the TT transistors, which includes the threshold voltage (\vt), the Subthreshold Slope (SS), the Drain Induced Barrier Lowering (DIBL) at different bias conditions and their dependence on the transistor dimensions.
 This is followed by carrier mobility calibration aiming to represent accurately the transistor performance at low and high drain biases.
-The mobility models (Philips unified mobility model\cite{KlassenSSE92}, Lombardi model\cite{Lombardi}, and Hansch \cite{HanschSSE89} model)

-are selected to represent as accurately as possible the temperature dependence.
+The mobility models (Philips unified mobility model\cite{KlassenSSE92}, Lombardi model\cite{Lombardi}, and Hansch \cite{HanschSSE89} model) are selected to capture the temperature dependence as accurately as possible.
 An example of such a TCAD simulated characteristics obtained for a TT $n$-channel transistor calibrated to TT transistor data from the PDK is illustrated in Fig. 2.
 For comparison, the characteristics of the slow-slow (SS) and the fast-fast (FF) transistors as obtained from the room temperature PDK are also plotted in the figure.
 For this particular demo, we have used 22nm FDSOI devices\cite{CarterIEDM16}, but the methodology presented is generic and not dependent on a particular device architecture, technology node, or compact model.
+It should be noted that TCAD simulations can face convergence difficulties at deep-cryogenic temperatures.
+At such conditions, the combination of extremely low intrinsic carrier concentrations, partial dopant ionization, and sharp Fermi–Dirac distributions makes the coupled Poisson-continuity equations numerically stiff, which can hinder convergence in Newton-Raphson solvers.
+To tackle this, enhanced numerical settings (e.g. extended precision) and modified solver strategies (e.g. use of slow transient approach for the quasi-stationary voltage sweeps) are used in the TCAD simulator.